EtherealEngine/etherealengine-docs/docs/4_development/4_actions_event_sourcing.md

 At the start of the next animation frame, action queues are populated with incoming actions.
 These actions are then processed in the order they were received, by systems in the order the systems are registered.

 ![](./images/action-flow.png)

-## Ownership and Authority

-Ownership specifies that a networked entity belongs to a particular user.
-Ownership cannot be transferred for an entity, the entity must be destroyed and recreated by a new user.

-Authority specifies that a networked entity can be controlled by a particular peer.
-Authority can be transferred between peers, and is done so by sending an authority request action to the owner peer, upon which the owner peer will send an authority transfer action to the requesting peer.